Sri Lankan spot rupee hits record low on importer dollar demand

 MUMBAI The Reserve Bank of India (RBI) outlined on Monday the broad contours of a plan to resolve the $150 billion bad debt problem plaguing the country's banks.

-COLOMBO Feb 26 The Sri Lankan spot rupee, which resumed trading on Friday after almost a month, hit a record low of 144.65 per dollar, hurt by importer dollar demand a day after the central bank said it had stopped significant intervention in the market.
+COLOMBO Feb 26 The Sri Lankan spot rupee hit a record low of 144.65 per dollar on resumption of trading after a gap of almost one month on Friday, due to importer dollar demand and a day after the central bank said it had stopped significant intervention in the market.

-Mahendran, less than a week after the central bank increased the key policy rate by 50 basis points from record lows, said the bank cannot rule out another rate hike if foreign selling of government securities continues.
+Mahendran said the central bank cannot rule out another rate hike if foreign selling of government securities continues less than a week after it increased the key policy rate by 50 basis points from record lows, to prevent demand-driven inflationary pressure.

-On Friday, the spot currency, which the central bank had not allowed to trade below 144 levels from Jan.
+On Friday, the spot currency, which the central bank did not allow to trade below 144 levels from Jan.
 27, surpassed its previous record low of 144.30 hit on Jan.
 4.

-Dealers said dollar selling by one of the state banks and a private bank had prevented the rupee from falling which was seen as the central bank's intervention.

 The rupee will be under pressure with seasonal import demand picking up ahead of the local New Year season starting in April, a dealer said.

-Foreign investors sold 2.5 billion rupees ($17.37 million) worth of government securities in the week ended Feb.
-24, data from the central bank showed, taking the total offloaded since Dec.
-30 to 34.95 billion rupees.
+Foreign investors sold 10.1 billion rupees ($70 million)worth of government securities between Feb.
+10 and 17, data from the central bank showed, taking the total offloaded since Dec.
+30 to 32.47 billion rupees.

-Commercial banks parked 50.5 billion rupees of surplus liquidity on Friday, using the central bank's deposit facility at 6.50 percent, official data showed.

-The central bank's net holding of government securities was up by 15.252 billion rupees on Friday, official data showed. ($1 = 143.9000 Sri Lankan rupees)

 MUMBAI The Reserve Bank of India (RBI) outlined on Monday the broad contours of a plan to resolve the $150 billion bad debt problem plaguing the country's banks.